Mmynemious/Cool-Projects/README.md

-# Cool-Projects
+# Beginner Projects
 Things I found while scraping the internet.
 Hope you find some inspiration

-These are random projects I found that would be coll to replicate and share with the world.
-I appreciate every suggestions from your side
+These are  projects I found and decided to try out to strengthen my skills.